lvanyal/one_more_expense_manager/privacy_policy.md

 ## 1. Introduction

-Welcome to [Your Expense Manager App Name] ("we," "our," or "us").
-At [Your Expense Manager App Name], we take your privacy seriously and are committed to protecting your personal information.
+Welcome to Expense Manager ("we," "our," or "us").
+At Expense Manager, we take your privacy seriously and are committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your personal data when you use our app.

 ## 2. Information We Collect

 ### 2.1.
 Information You Provide

-When you use [Your Expense Manager App Name], we may collect personal information that you voluntarily provide to us, such as your name, email address, and financial data, including expense details and income information.
+When you use Expense Manager, we may collect personal information that you voluntarily provide to us, such as your name, email address, and financial data, including expense details and income information.

 ### 2.2.
 Automatically Collected Information